ethereumdegen/tinyfox/README.md

 # 🦊 tinyfox
-Simple lightweight data aggregator for Transfer events of ERC20 and ERC721 tokens
+Simple lightweight data aggregator for Transfer/Approval events of ERC20 and ERC721 tokens